 It’s a dynamic refresh rate, so it’s automatically adjusted depending on which apps you’re using – for example, most games will use a 120Hz refresh rate, while if you’re reading an ebook the rate could drop as low as 1Hz.
 The idea here is to save battery life when you’re using apps that don’t benefit from the high refresh rate.

-We’ve found the new screen tech works well, although its availability is limited right now as a lot of apps aren’t optimized for 120Hz.
-Including this feature is something developers have access to, and we expect to see the feature introduced into more software as time goes on.
+We’ve found the screen tech works well, although its availability is limited right now, as a lot of apps aren’t optimized for 120Hz.
+Including this feature is something developers have access to, and we expect to see native support crop up in more software as time goes on.